oreluk/coalDB/README.md

 # coalDB

-coalDB is a stand-alone application to the CCMSC Coal Database.
+coalDB is a stand-alone MATLAB based application to the CCMSC Coal Database.

 ## Motivation

-Ease of access to the CCMSC Coal Database.
-Allows users to discover, visualize and extract coal data.
-This application acts as a front-end to the data collected by the CCMSC.
+This application acts as a front-end to the cloud-database hosted by PrIMe(primekinetics.org).
+The CCMSC Coal Database is a crowd-sourced database composed of coal experiments from the literature.
+This application provides ease of access to the CCMSC Coal Database by allowing users to discover, visualize and extract data on coal data.

 ## Requirements